 This brand is one of the cheaper ultralight sleeping bags in the market today.
-It costs around one hundred dollars less than most of its competitors.
+It costs significantly less than most of its competitors.
 Those of you who are looking to find a great deal should look no further.

 Paria Outdoor Thermo Down proves that a low price does not equate to a low quality.
 It may not be as light as the others, clocking in at 38 ounces, but it is still not heavy by any means.
 Moreover, it has a lot of great features that the more expensive offerings provide.

-It is stuffed with an ultra cozy 700 fill power down, so it can keep you pretty warm at night.
+It is stuffed with an ultra-cozy 700 fill power down, so it can keep you pretty warm at night.
 Its outer shell is a silky smooth 20D ripstop Nylon that can handle 15 degrees Fahrenheit.
-This comes in a regular or long version with its own stuff sack.
+It comes in a regular or long version with it's stuff sack.

 The Aegis Max is one of the more affordable ultralight sleeping bags in the market.
-This is touted to be a three season bag, but its rating says it can withstand 15 degrees Fahrenheit.
+This is touted to be a three-season bag but claims it can withstand 15 degrees Fahrenheit.
 It has a zipper and drawstring cord for easy access.

 This is a classic, old brand that has been around for ages.
-This lightweight sleeping bag weighs only 19 ounces but manages to stay extra warm because it has an 850 fill power down, along with a 12D fabric that has been coated generously with DWR (Durable Water Repellent) to ensure you stay comfy all throughout the night.
+This lightweight sleeping bag weighs only 19 ounces but manages to stay extra warm because it has an 850 fill power down.

 If you’re looking for an ultralight that will repel water, then our top pick for you is this Marmot Phase 30 because it uses a combo of Pertex Quantum shell fabric along with a Down Defender coated by DWR treatment for their 850 fill power down.